tarekab-87/Google-Data-Analytics-Professional-Certificate-Capstone-Projects/Case Study 2 _ BellaBeat/README.md

 ![image](https://github.com/user-attachments/assets/a750848b-aaa6-4c2a-9f3c-cdc65e88bee4)

-This chart visualizes the average number of steps taken by users during each hour of the day, spanning a 24-hour period.
-The x-axis represents the hours (1 to 24), while the y-axis indicates the average step count.
-The data reveals patterns in user activity, such as peak movement times, typically during morning or evening hours, and lower activity periods, often during late-night or early-morning hours
+This chart displays the average number of steps users take over a 24-hour period.
+The x-axis represents the hours of the day (from 1 to 24), while the y-axis shows the average step count.
+The data reveals clear patterns in user activity, with noticeable spikes in movement during the morning and evening hours—times when people are typically most active.
+Conversely, step counts dip significantly during late-night and early-morning hours, reflecting lower activity levels.
+This visualization effectively pinpoints when users are at their most and least active throughout the day.

 *4.5 Steps, minutes sleep and caloris*